Ocelot: Phylogeny

 Results of a phylogenetic study indicate that the Leopardus lineage genetically diverged from the Felidae around 8 million years ago (mya).
-The ocelot is estimated to have diverged from the margay (Leopardus wieldii) between 2.41 and 1.01 mya.
+The ocelot is estimated to have diverged from the margay (Leopardus wiedii) between 2.41 and 1.01 mya.
 The relationships of the ocelot within the Felidae is considered as follows:

 Characteristics

 The ocelot is not significantly sexually dimorphic, varying only slightly in mature maximum weight.